10 Best Payroll Options for a 1100-Person Company

 Justworks is a Professional Employer Organization (PEO), which means it goes beyond standard payroll processing.
 It bundles payroll with HR services, benefits administration, and compliance support, allowing you to outsource a significant portion of your HR functions.
 This is ideal for small businesses that want to offer competitive benefits like health insurance and 401(k)s without the administrative headache.
 Justworks becomes the employer of record, taking on certain legal responsibilities and giving you access to enterprise-level benefits.
 It’s a great option for companies looking for an all-in-one solution that combines “payroll with HR and employee benefits management.”

-Key Features to Look For in a Payroll Provider
+Must-Have Features in a Payroll Service

 Choosing a payroll provider feels like a huge commitment, and it is.
 You’re trusting them with your money, your employees’ livelihoods, and your legal compliance.
 The right service can feel like a superpower, freeing you up to focus on your business.
 The wrong one can create costly headaches.
 As you compare options, focus on the core features that will have the biggest impact on your day-to-day operations and long-term growth.
 Think about your current needs and where you see your business in a few years.
 A service that works for a team of two might not work for a team of twenty.